jproj3cts/Manual-to-Motorized-Linear-Translation-Stage-Upgrade-Kit/README.md

 This project is designed to work with micropython so first set the pico up for that, a good guide for this is available here: https://www.raspberrypi.com/documentation/microcontrollers/micropython.html.

+The networking aspect of this device is based off tinyweb (https://github.com/belyalov/tinyweb), so ensure that the tinyweb folder and logging.py file are uploaded the Pi Pico before uploading the boot.py script.
+This can be done using a Pico compatable IDE like Thonny (https://thonny.org/).

 ## Connecting the Flexure

 <img src="Media/1.jpg" width=50% height=50% alt = "Connection" title="Connection">